I-Land 2: N/a: Seesaw Game

 For this mission, both the I-Landers and the Grounders will be divided into two units.
 The units will be decided based on whoever the I-Landers and Grounders partnered up with for team-building activities prior to the mission; in other words, partners cannot be in the same unit.
 Each partner duo have to decide between each other which unit to be in based on the song they'd have to perform.
 Both I-Land and Ground will each get two songs each, for a total of four songs overall.
 The I-Landers received Whistle by Blackpink and Panorama by Iz*One, while the Grounders received Bad Boy by Red Velvet and Like Ooh-Ahh by Twice.
 The parts for this mission are decided by the leader of each unit, which was decided through a vote.
 Each contestant is assessed individually and the combined score of all six members determines the unit score.
-In I-Land, if one unit defeats the other, by having a higher unit score, all the members of the defeated unit will all move down to Ground, while for Ground, the members of the winning unit will all go up to I-Land.
+In I-Land, if one unit defeats the other, by having a higher unit score, all the members of the defeated unit will all move down to Ground, while for Ground, the members of the winning unit will all go up to I-Land in a similar fashion to promotion and relegation.
 After all the necessary contestants have been moved between I-Land to Ground, the first elimination of the show will take place where the two contestants with the lowest scores from either of the losing units would be eliminated from the show.